The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 Resulting Torque ~2.92 N·m

-In a handheld scenario using a selfie stick or extension pole, this torque can jump to ~4.1 N·m.
-For many creators, this load represents a 140% increase over the sustainable fatigue threshold of 1.7 N·m.
-This is why we often see wrist strain in creators who attempt long-form scripted shoots without proper support.
+In a handheld scenario using a selfie stick, this torque can increase to ~4.1 N·m.
+For many creators, this load represents a significant increase over common ergonomic heuristics for sustained comfort (often estimated between 1.5–2.0 N·m for repetitive tasks in industrial design contexts).
+This is why creators often report wrist strain during long-form scripted shoots without proper support.

-Expert Insight: To mitigate this, always transition to a tripod for scripted segments.
+Expert Insight: To mitigate this, we recommend transitioning to a tripod for scripted segments.
 If you must shoot handheld, keep the lever arm as short as possible to bring the center of gravity closer to your wrist's axis of rotation.

 3. The Mounting Ecosystem: Stability and Standards

-A reliable teleprompter rig requires a foundation that adheres to international engineering standards.
-This ensures that your $2,000 worth of smartphones doesn't end up on the pavement due to a mounting failure.
+A reliable teleprompter rig requires a foundation that adheres to recognized engineering standards.
+This helps ensure that your equipment remains secure during operation.

 ISO 1222:2010 Compliance

-All professional tripods and mounts should follow ISO 1222:2010 Photography — Tripod Connections.
+Professional tripods and mounts generally follow ISO 1222:2010 Photography — Tripod Connections.
 This standard governs the 1/4"-20 and 3/8"-16 screw threads that form the backbone of the Ulanzi ecosystem.
 Using standardized threads ensures that your Ulanzi MT-11 Octopus Tripod can securely host a variety of expansion arms.

 The Super Clamp and Magic Arm Strategy

-To position the script phone exactly where you need it, we recommend using a "Magic Arm" system like the Ulanzi CO17 Super Clamp with Dual Ballhead Magic Arm.
+To position the script phone precisely, we recommend using a "Magic Arm" system like the Ulanzi CO17 Super Clamp with Dual Ballhead Magic Arm.

 • Clamping Range: The CO17 fits surfaces from 0.47" to 2.28", allowing you to mount your script phone to the leg of your main tripod.

-• Load Capacity: With a 3.5kg (7.7 lb) capacity, the CO17 provides a significant safety margin for a dual-phone setup (typically 400-800g).
-A high safety margin is essential because dynamic movements (adjusting the arm) can momentarily double the effective load.
+• Load Capacity: With a 3.5kg (7.7 lb) rated capacity, the CO17 provides a significant safety margin for a dual-phone setup (typically 400-800g).
+A high safety margin is beneficial because dynamic movements—such as adjusting the arm—can momentarily increase the effective load.

 Arca-Swiss and Quick Release